Hamberfim/BookBrowser/README.md

 ### Book Browser
-a website that can search through the text
+A website that can search through the text of a book and provide some stats about the book.